 - Reject: Papers in this category are not allowed to resubmit to CCS in 2019.

 Authors of accepted papers must ensure that their papers will be presented at the conference.

-Submissions must be single PDF files, no more than 12 pages long in double-column ACM format (see https://www.acm.org/publications/proceedings-template, with a simpler version at https://github.com/acmccs/format), excluding the bibliography, well-marked appendices, and supplementary material.
+Submissions must be single PDF files, no more than 12 pages long in double-column ACM format (the sigconf template from https://www.acm.org/publications/proceedings-template, with a simpler version at https://github.com/acmccs/format), excluding the bibliography, well-marked appendices, and supplementary material.
 Note that reviewers are not required to read the appendices or any supplementary material.
 Authors should not change the font or the margins of the ACM format.
 Submissions not following the required format may be rejected without review.

 Format for Revised Submissions